Julian22222/PRACTICE/Next_and_NestJS/README_NEXT.md

-src/app //folder app needs to correctly organize Routing and pages src/app/page.tsx //main page src/app/(home)  //folder (home) - is not a route for a page, (use brackets if not a Route), without brackets - the Route will be --> /home, with brackets will be --> / src/app/layout.tsx //layouts, common design for pages. applies to current folder and folders and files inside that folder.
+src/app //folder app needs to correctly organise Routing and pages src/app/page.tsx //main page src/app/(home)  //folder (home) - is not a route for a page, (use brackets if not a Route), without brackets - the Route will be --> /home, with brackets will be --> / src/app/layout.tsx //layouts, common design for pages. applies to current folder and folders and files inside that folder.